- Public Works

 - Keep snow emergency routes operational with a priority being to provide a reasonably safe traveling surface into town during morning rush hours and out of town during evening rush hours

-- Keep Lane Transit District (LTD) bus routes operational
+- Maintain Lane Transit District (LTD) snow bus routes

 - Provide emergency sanding for police, fire, emergency medical services, and school districts

 - Keep runways at the Eugene Airport operational

 Streets are placed on the snow route list by reviewing specific criteria.
 The criteria determine whether they are included on the list, as well as priority designation.
 These are the criteria:

 - Elevated structures (bridges and overpasses)

-- Emergency service locations (fire stations, Roosevelt Maintenance facility, police stations, and hospitals)
+- Emergency service locations (fire/police stations, Roosevelt Maintenance facility, and hospitals)

 - Geographic constraints (steep hills)